Navlab

 Navlab is a series of autonomous and semi-autonomous vehicles developed by teams from The Robotics Institute at the School of Computer Science, Carnegie Mellon University.
 Later models were produced under a new department created specifically for the research called "The Carnegie Mellon University Navigation Laboratory".
 Navlab 5 notably steered itself almost all the way from Pittsburgh to San Diego.

 History

 Research on computer controlled vehicles began at Carnegie Mellon in 1984 as part of the DARPA Strategic Computing Initiative and production of the first vehicle, Navlab 1, began in 1986.
+Navlab 1 burned in 1989 when conditioning system leaked liquid onto the computers.

 Applications

 The vehicles in the Navlab series have been designed for varying purposes, "... off-road scouting; automated highways; run-off-road collision prevention; and driver assistance for maneuvering in crowded city environments.
 Our current work involves pedestrian detection, surround sensing, and short range sensing for vehicle control."

 Several types of vehicles have been developed, including "... robot cars, vans, SUVs, and buses."